 If you ask James, he’d say I never actually tasted the food I ate.

-He’d say food forcefully tumbled into my stomach through a strong suction of air like the eating mannerism of Patrick Starr from Spongebob Squarepants.
+He’d say food forcefully tumbled into my stomach through a strong suction of air like the eating mannerisms of Patrick Starr from Spongebob.

 “You know, you’re stomach wouldn’t hurt if you stopped overeating.”
-I threw a slight eye roll; I figured this much.
+I threw an eye roll; I figured this much.

-Today, was no different; food was piling up, weighing me down and it was only 1 o’clock.
-I was exhausted before the day even really began.
+Today, was no different; I was exhausted before the day even really began.

 Why did I always eat like it’s the last meal I’ll ever have?